pmamico/java-ssl-tools/README.md

 # java-ssl-tools

-Install certificate and check SSL handshake easily into java keystore.
+Install certificate into java keystore and check SSL handshake easily.

 ## How to install